Wolox/tech-guides/iOS/docs/kickoff/configure-ci/README.md

 Select Register a new webhook for me.
 It will allow Bitrise to know when a `push` / `pull request` has been made, so it can test it.
 This step can only be done by an admin.

-NOTE: Only Github account admins can add automatically the webhook in this step.
-In case you have no access, skip this step and ask an admin to do it.
+NOTE: Only Github admins can automatically add the webhook in this step.
+In case you have no access, skip this step and ask your TL to do it.
 It can be done from the Code tab in the project’s dashboard.
 Under “webhooks”, there’s a webhook URL which you can add to your Github repository following [this guide](https://github.com/bitrise-io/bitrise-webhooks#github---setup--usage).

 ### Finish configuration

 Select We’ve kicked off your first test build for you to continue.
+Bitrise will run a build at this step, you should cancel it since it runs with another configuration, thus it will fail.

 ![choose project](./resources/br5.png)